Reformist gains in Iran elections clear way for business boom

 Before the elections, he faced sharp criticism from members of parliament for deals such as Iran's January agreement to buy 118 Airbus (AIR.PA) jets worth $27 billion at list prices, and a venture between Iran Khodro and France's Peugeot (PEUP.PA) to build cars.
 That criticism is expected to diminish.

-"We are going to see a more favourable attitude toward trade and commercial partnerships with the West, including with American companies," said Mehrdad Emadi, senior economist at the Betamatrix consultancy in London.
+"We are going to see a more favorable attitude toward trade and commercial partnerships with the West, including with American companies," said Mehrdad Emadi, senior economist at the Betamatrix consultancy in London.

 (Additional reporting by Samia Nakhoul in Tehran and Rania El Gamal in Dubai; editing by Anna Willard)